quasarframework/quasar/docs/src/pages/quasar-cli/developing-capacitor-apps/preparation.md

 ### iOS setup

 You will need a macOS with [Xcode](https://developer.apple.com/xcode/) installed.
+After you've installed it, open Xcode in order to get the license prompt.
+Accept the license, then you can close it.

 ## 2. Add Capacitor Quasar Mode